vzahorui/vzahorui.github.io/_posts/2021-01-03-clustering-overview.md

 ![](/assets/images/clustering/agglomerative_linkage_comparison.png){: .align-center}

-From the example above we see how single linkage clustering slightly outperformed ward in case of irregular but more or less evenly spaced clusters.
+From the example above we see how single linkage clustering only slightly outperformed ward in case of irregular but more or less evenly spaced clusters.
 However it fully failed in case of evenly spaced round clusters due to the presence of an outlier.